Skip to main content

 César Castle

-César Castle, locally known as Château César or Château de Vaulx, lies in the village of Vaulx, which is a kind of suburb of the city of Tournai, in the province of Hainaut in the Wallonia region in Belgium.
-It lies right next to the bridge over the Escaut river.
+César Castle, locally known as Château César or Château de Vaulx, lies in the village of Vaulx, in the province of Hainaut in the Wallonia region in Belgium.
+It lies right next to the bridge over the Escaut River.

-Although I have searched the internet and my books thoroughly, I don't know anything about this nice ruin, other than that it is a classified monument and was probably built during the 13th century.
-So, if anyone can tell me anything about the history of this castle, drop me an email!
+Although I have thoroughly searched the internet and my books, I don't know much about this beautiful ruin besides the fact that it is a classified monument and was probably built in the 13th century.
+If anyone has any information about the history of this castle, please email me!

-César Castle is a small rectangular shaped castle with circular towers at its four corners.
-The entrance to the castle seems to have been at the riverside.
-There are some nice architectural details to see, such as a bathroom sink, a well, a garderobe and a vaulted cellar.
+César Castle is a small, rectangular castle with circular towers at each of its four corners.
+The entrance to the castle appears to have been at the riverside.
+There are some nice architectural details to observe, such as a bathroom sink, a well, a garderobe, and a vaulted cellar.

-Sadly enough, the ruin doesn't seem to be taken care of, as even the fence, which protected the castle from its north side, is gone.
-So the ruin is now freely accessible.
+Unfortunately, the ruin doesn't seem to be maintained, as even the fence that protected the castle on its north side is gone.
+As a result, the ruin was freely accessible when I visited.

-Also the great Antoing Castle is only a five-minute drive to the south-east.
+The impressive Antoing Castle is only a five-minute drive to the southeast.

 Gallery